metmuseum-medialab/colorthetemple/README.md

 ### Build the app
 Open SpacebrewController.xcodeproj in Xcode.
 Make sure to build the **Debug**, not the **Release** target.
 Add the video files to `~/openFrameworks/apps/colorthetemple/ColorTheTemple/bin/data`

-## Run MadMapper for projection mapping
+## Setup MadMapper for projection mapping

 Install and run [MadMapper](http://madmapper.com), after connecting to an external projector.